 The Miami Beach Boardwalk from 23rd to 46th Streets which is the wooden boardwalk part, is at the moment a pedestrian-only path.
 It is undergoing some major work to convert it to a wider paver walkway for both pedestrians and cyclists like most of the rest of the Beach Walk.

 Getting There and Parking

 Getting to Mid-Beach is easy, take I-95 North or South to I-195 and follow all the way to Miami Beach.
 I-195 drops you at around 41st Street.

 If you are visiting for the day there is street parking (if you are lucky) and there are also many convenient city parking lots along Collins Avenue, the major North-South thoroughfare.
 Parking at the municipal lots and garages is much cheaper than the valet or onsite parking at the many hotels where rates could be up to $50 per day.

-Best thing to do when looking to park in South Beach is to download one of the city's recommended mobile apps that provide in real time the nearest empty spaces and rates.
+Best thing to do when looking to park in Miami Beach is to download one of the city's recommended mobile apps that provide in real time the nearest empty spaces and rates.

 Here are some of the Miami Beach Parking lots that are convenient to the sand and surf:

 ||The Bass Museum of Art, South access Miami Beach Boardwalk